The technical sector has the highest turnover rates. That’s a fact.

 And either way, you want your tech hires to stay.
 So why are they leaving?

-The number one reason is the inability to thrive: not feeling connected to the company, culture, or team.
+The number one reason of turnover is the inability to thrive: not feeling connected to the company, culture, or team.

 Whether at the office or the home office, connection is key.

 Start before day one.
 Send the paperwork prior to onboarding and get that out of the way.
 That’s not what we mean by onboarding.
 That’s just . . . paperwork.